The courts and mental health

 Conditional discharge

-- meet with professionals
+- Meet with professionals

-- live at a particular place
+- Live at a particular place

-one year after your conditional discharge, then
+- 1 year after your conditional discharge

-every two years after that
+- Every 2 years after that

-Can I appeal the hospital order?
+Can I appeal a section 37/41 hospital order?

 Mental Health Tribunal (MHT)